How to Plan Your Diet for Weight Loss

 Dietitian Lyndel Costain sums it up:

 "People who lose weight effectively don't rely on a quick fix or magic formula.
 They plan ahead.
 They get reliable and accurate information that suits their needs, tastes and lifestyle".
+See Lyndel's Why Diet Plans Help Weight Loss for more on this, having a plan works in more ways than just controlling calories.

 In fact, planning meals and snacks ahead is a tactic used by many (if not most) successful slimmers.
 Research shows that meal planning has a positive effect on diet quality, food variety and body weight.1